cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 # The Cosmos Ecosystem

-**Cosmos** is a network of independent blockchains: all powered by consensus algorithms with Byzantine Fault-Tolerance (BFT); All connected through the Inter-Blockchain Communication protocol (IBC) enabling value transfers (e.g. token transfers) and other communication; All without the need to involve exchanges nor compromise the chains' sovereignty.
+**Cosmos** is a network of independent blockchains which are:
+* All powered by consensus algorithms with Byzantine Fault-Tolerance (BFT).
+* All connected through the Inter-Blockchain Communication protocol (IBC) enabling value transfers, such as token transfers, and other communication.
+* All without the need to involve exchanges nor compromise the chains' sovereignty.

 More than this, Cosmos is also **a blockchain ecosystem**, complete with protocols, SDK, tokens, wallets, applications, repositories, services, and tools.